drsalonsogil/QM_eMMa/README.md

 ## License

 QM_eMMa is intended for distribution under the Apache License 2.0.
-Add the repository `LICENSE` file before the public release if it is not already present in the GitHub repository.